jonkenobi/springboot-docker-demo/README.md

 ## Deploying the ECR image onto EC2 and serve it on the web
 1. Create an ec2 instance
-2. ssh onto it
+2. EC2 connect into it from the AWS console
-3. Install docker
+3. Install docker on the ec2 instance
 4. Start docker `sudo service docker start`
 5. Pull the ecr image into the ec2
    `aws ecr get-login-password --region ap-northeast-1 | sudo docker login --username AWS --password-stdin <account_id>.dkr.ecr.ap-northeast-1.amazonaws.com`